mlaursen/react-md/documentation/README.md

 the production mode quickly without deploying to my main website.

 ### dev
+This is the second most useful development script.
+It will only run the [prebuild](#prebuild) script and concurrently run the [watch:react-md](#watchreact-md) and [start:dev](#startdev).
+Mostly use this script if you only need to see the examples changes without any docgen or SassDoc updates.

+### dev:all
 Whew.
 This is the most useful development script to use.
 It will run the [prebuild](#prebuild) script and then concurrently run all the watchers and start up the dev server.

 > SEE: [watch:all](#watchall)

-### dev:minimal
-This is the second most useful development script.
-It will only run the [prebuild](#prebuild) script and concurrently run the [watch:react-md](#watchreact-md) and [start:dev](#startdev).
-Mostly use this script if you only need to see the examples changes without any docgen or SassDoc updates.

 ### watch:all
 This will run a watcher for rebuilding the docgen and SassDoc databases as well as recompiling the react-md